NUMarsIce/NU-PRISMM/README.md

   - Create datalogger (save to file, csv?)
     - Create (MATLAB) code to view data log
   - Decide what is needed to analyze sensor data to evaluate a digital core
+  - Test load cells and thermistors and calibrate them

 Notes/Ideas:
 - PID speed on the drill (needs electronics and more magnets for better rpm measurement)
 - Movements only go through if they wont compromise the device.
 Ex: cant move X axis while probe is in/close to the ground.
 Speeds would also be set depending on proximity to the ground.
 There should be some override incase "wiggling" is needed when underground